evilpapa/ray/doc/source/cluster/kubernetes/getting-started/rayjob-quick-start.md

 # rayjob-sample-raycluster-9c546-head-gdxkg                 1/1     Running     0          3m46s
 # rayjob-sample-raycluster-9c546-worker-small-group-nfbxm   1/1     Running     0          3m46s

-# Step 4.4: Check the status of the RayJob.
+# 步骤 4.4: Check the status of the RayJob.
 # The field `jobStatus` in the RayJob custom resource will be updated to `SUCCEEDED` once the job finishes.
 kubectl get rayjobs.ray.io rayjob-sample -o json | jq '.status.jobStatus'